 We may share some of your personal information with organisations that carry out processing operations on our behalf, such as web services companies and mailing organisations.
 We carry out checks on these companies before we work with them and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal information that we give to them.

 We will share the information that you are an accredited landlord with anyone that has your membership number and name unless you choose not to share this.
 We reserve the right to publish the names of individuals and/or businesses on our website whose membership has been suspended or terminated by us, including the date the suspension or termination came into effect.

 We also share your contact and membership information with partners who provide membership benefits so these can be administered on our behalf, specifically:

 - Tradepoint so they can provide a discount card

-- Rentguard and HFIS PLC for Insurance Services inc. Tax Investigation
+- Rentguard and HFIS PLC for Insurance Services inc. Tax Investigation insurance cover

 We do not sell or share personal information with third parties for the purposes of marketing.
 But if we run an event in partnership with another named organisation, your details may need to be shared with them.
-We will be very clear what will happen to your personal information if you register for such an event.

 We will not sell personal information other than as part of a sale of a substantial part of our assets.
 We may disclose it to a prospective purchaser, but only for use in connection with that sale.
-We may, however, need to disclose your details, if required, to the police, regulatory bodies or legal advisors.
+We may need to disclose your details, if required, to the police, regulatory bodies or legal advisors.
 We also may need to make available our members’ details, on request, for Tax Investigation Insurance services.
 We will only ever share your data in other circumstances if we have your explicit and informed consent.